 Note that source data column(s) included in metadata_columns cannot be used in content_columns, and vice versa.

 This parameter is an array of strings that lists column names from the source data to be used as metadata.
-If not provided, the metadata is not used.
+If not provided, then all inserted columns (except for columns defined as id_column and content_columns) are considered metadata columns.

 Here is an example of usage.
 A user wants to store the following data in a knowledge base.